Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Lifestyle does not seem to be a major risk factor for NHL.
 Some studies have suggested that obesity may increase risk, but this association is not definite.
 Other studies have investigated the role of diet.
 Although some research has indicated an increased risk for diets high in consumption of red meat and lower risk for diets high in vegetables, the association remains speculative.
 There is no evidence that smoking increases the risk for NHL itself, although it has been linked with high-grade and follicular NHLs in people with lymphoma.

-Sometimes patients with NHL do not experience any symptoms, or symptoms may not appear until the cancer is very advanced.
+Sometimes people with NHL do not experience any symptoms, or symptoms may not appear until the cancer is very advanced.
 Enlarged lymph nodes can also be caused by many noncancerous conditions, such as infections.

 The most common lumps or swellings in the neck are enlarged lymph nodes.
 They can be caused by bacterial or viral infections, cancer, and other rare causes.